snarrenberg/westerparse/docs/index.rst

 *An Introduction to Tonal Theory* (New York: Norton, 1975) by Peter Westergaard.

-There are two main components: a *parser* that evaluates the structure of musical lines used in species species counterpoint, and a *checker* that evaluates the voice leading of species counterpoint compositions.
+There are two main components: a *parser* that evaluates the structure of musical lines used in species counterpoint, and a *checker* that evaluates the voice leading of species counterpoint compositions.

 Westergaard's innovative contribution to the pedagogical discipline of species